 Other complications of surgery can include:

-Because the Whipple procedure demands significant surgical skill and experience, people should ask their doctors the following questions:
+As the Whipple procedure demands significant surgical skill and experience, people should ask their doctors the following questions:

-- What are the specific risk factors?
+- What are the specific risks of the procedure?

 - What are the chances of surgical success?